doingcloudright/training/106/README.md

 A launch configuration cannot be modified once it's made.
 To make changes a new launch configuration needs to be made with the changes applied.

-# Create Two security groups
+# Create 2 security groups
 1. Create one security Group called loadbalancer, and allow port 80 public to 0.0.0.0/0
 2. Create one another security group called webserver, and allow port 80 from the loadbalancer SG
 * Instead of typing an ip range, the source can just as well be another Security Group.